You are here

 Bachelor of Arts (B.A.)

 Design is one of two Art and Design majors available from Kansas Wesleyan University.
 This degree offers two concentrations from which to choose, Graphic Design and Web Design.
-With new and innovative courses and collaborations, and your own boundless imagination, you are free to spread your wings and soar.
+With new and innovative courses and collaborations, and your own boundless imagination, you are free to spread your wings.
 The faculty are passionate to see you become more than you can imagine, and are dedicated to the holistic education that only a liberal arts university can provide.
 With internships, publication opportunities, and other professional skills built into the curriculum, you will be well-prepared for the best possible start on a fulfilling career.
 Opportunities in art and design are growing rapidly.
 Give your dreams wings at KWU.

 It is the mission of the KWU Department of Art and Design to develop the student’s understanding of, and ability in, the visual arts while helping him or her grow as a responsible member of society.